 LA County Public Health Issues Order to Prohibit Group Events and Gatherings, Require Social Distancing Measures and the Closure of Certain Businesses

-LOS ANGELES – Today the Los Angeles County Health Officer (Health Officer) issued an order to prohibit all indoor and outdoor, public and private events and gatherings within a confined space, where 50 or more members of the public are expected to attend at the same time, to require social distancing measures and temporary closure of certain businesses.
+LOS ANGELES – Today the Los Angeles County Health Officer (Health Officer) issued an order to prohibit all indoor and outdoor, public and private events and gatherings within a confined space, where 50 or more members of the public are expected to attend at the same time, to require physical distancing measures and temporary closure of certain businesses.
 The decision for the Order is based on evidence of increasing community transmission requiring the immediate implementation of additional community mitigation efforts for organizations to help reduce the spread of COVID-19 within the county.
 This Order will remain in effect at least through March 31, 2020.

-To further protect against the spread of COVID-19, the Health Officer's Order also requires persons in charge of events and gatherings attended by 10-49 persons to ensure that attendees follow specific social distancing measures, as well as, follow infection control guidelines for the duration of the event and prohibits dining in at restaurants.
+To further protect against the spread of COVID-19, the Health Officer's Order also requires persons in charge of events and gatherings attended by 10-49 persons to ensure that attendees follow specific physical distancing measures, as well as, follow infection control guidelines for the duration of the event and prohibits dining in at restaurants.
 Restaurants may continue to serve food to customer via delivery, take-out or drive-thru.
 Furthermore, the Order requires the closing of businesses where it is common for patrons to be in close contact with each other for extended periods of time, such as, movie theaters, gyms and fitness centers, arcades, bowling alleys and bars and nightclubs that do not serve food.

 “Chairwoman Kathryn Barger continues to take swift action to protect the more than 10 million individuals in Los Angeles County.
 I would like to thank all the local leaders who are working tirelessly to address what is a quickly changing situation here in Los Angeles County.
 Our goal is to slow the transmission of COVID-19, but we can't do it alone,” said Barbara Ferrer, PhD, MPH, MEd, Director of Public Health.
 “Each and every one of us, both businesses and residents, must do our part by practicing social distancing and taking common sense infection control precautions.
 We urgently need to flatten the curve of COVID-19 in order to keep our hospitals and emergency rooms from becoming overwhelmed with COVID-19 patients.
 Flattening the curve requires conscientious social distancing efforts by all our LA County residents during this time of crisis.
 Our collective efforts during this pandemic can literally save the lives of our loved ones and most vulnerable residents."